rse/pptx-surgeon/README.md

 License
 -------

-Copyright (c) 2020 Dr. Ralf S. Engelschall (http://engelschall.com/)
+Copyright &copy; 2020 Dr. Ralf S. Engelschall (http://engelschall.com/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the